 Sex Stratification and Other Demographic Variables

 Abstracts from randomized trials and cohorts should follow the ICMJE guidelines, including reporting of study designs (eg, prospective, observational, randomized, double-blind, STROBE, CONSORT, or others), statistical methods, and outcomes by demographic variables.
-For human clinical or epidemiological studies, the presentation should provide sex-stratified results or identify who was included if it includes only a single population.
+The presentation should provide sex-stratified results for human clinical or epidemiological studies or identify who was included if it includes only a single population.
 Abstracts of preclinical data including the use of cell lines and animal studies should include the sex of the animals or the sex of the source of the cell lines.
 If data are not available on sex (as assigned at birth) or gender (where gender is relevant to the study results), this should be identified as a limitation in the study.

 See: ICMJE Preparing for Submission

-Choose from the established list of CROI topic categories.
-Categories are used to assign each abstract to the review team whose expertise matches that of the abstract’s subject matter.
-Please keep in mind that, on review of the abstract, the Scientific Program Committee and external reviewers may elect to assign an abstract to a category deemed more appropriate.
+Based on the submitter’s selection from a list of CROI Abstract Categories, each abstract is assigned to the review team whose expertise matches that of the abstract’s subject matter.
+Although the Scientific Program Committee and external reviewers may reassign an abstract to a more appropriate category, the abstract is most likely to receive an equitable review if the submitter carefully selects the correct category during submission.

 See: Categories and Definitions